Chordal Sparsity for SDP-based Neural Network Verification: Discussion

-\subsection{Discussion}
+We next investigate the impact of different activation QCs on accuracy to demonstrate that our adjacent-layer abstractions effectively improve accuracy.
+First, in Figure~\ref{fig:reach-trajs}, we show a plot of the bounding boxes for \(\msf{Cart40}\) with initial conditions from earlier, and using all three QCs (bounded-nonlinearity, sector-bounded, and final-bounded).
+This shows that DeepSDP and its chordally sparse variants can yield reasonably good bounds for state reachability.

+We also in show in Figure~\ref{fig:l2gain-qc-activs} the local \(L_2\) gain of \(\msf{Cart40}^{(t)}\) for \(t = 1, \ldots, 5\) with initial conditions \(\mcal{X} = \{x : 0.5 \leq x \leq 1.5\}\), for different combinations of activation QCs.
+We use the DeepSDP with only bounded-nonlinearity QC as a baseline and find that a combination of activations yields tighter bounds for the \(L_2\) gain.

+\section{Discussion}

-Our numerical experiments show that Chordal-DeepSDP-2 outperforms both DeepSDP and Chordal-DeepSDP on deep networks.
-Moreover, both Chordal-DeepSDP and Chordal-DeepSDP-2 exhibit better scaling properties than DeepSDP as the value of \(\beta\) increases, with the performance of DeepSDP significantly degrading.
+Our experiments show that Chordal-DeepSDP-2 outperforms both DeepSDP and Chordal-DeepSDP on deep networks.
+The double decomposition of Chordal-DeepSDP-2 is especially helpful for the experiment of Figure~\ref{fig:scale-deepdual-chordal2}, for which Chordal-DeepSDP is much slower than DeepSDP (\texttt{Dualization.jl}).
+Moreover, Chordal-DeepSDP-2 exhibits the best scaling in all cases.

-We found it helpful to run the dual formulation of DeepSDP, with help of the \texttt{Dualization.jl} library \footnote{ As of this writing, \texttt{Dualization.jl} does not yet support dualizing a feasibility primal problem.
-We therefore add the simple objective of minimizing \(\norm{\gamma}_1\) for feasibility problems. } --- this alone achieves a very significant speedup (often over \(\times 10\)) compared to its primal formulation.
-This same dualization trick does not seem to benefit Chordal-DeepSDP nor Chordal-DeepSDP-2, however, likely because of the large equality constraint that is not present in DeepSDP.